November 8, 2017

 Rediscovering the Social Aspirations of Israel’s Early Modernists

-A new exhibition at Yale School of Architecture distills social values from Israel's early Modern design.
+A new exhibition at Yale School of Architecture distills social values from Israel’s early Modernist Architecture.

 Modern architecture has been alternatively praised and panned since its emergence in the earlier parts of the 20th century, yet its underlying social ideology and intentions are often overlooked in favor of investigating its formal elements and aesthetic qualities.

 The type of Modernism brought with Jewish immigrant architects to British Mandatory Palestine prior to the founding of the State of Israel in 1948 demonstrates its sincere attention to a human dimension, in contrast to Europe’s more theoretical discourse.
 This divergence is the subject of Social Construction: Modern Architecture in British Mandate Palestine on display at the Yale School of Architecture.
 Ideologically and technically far-reaching, yet narrowly defined in scope, the exhibition illuminates the relationship between the formal aspects of the architects’ designs and the social and socialist aims embedded within.

 “Palestine’s distance from the cultural centers where Modern architecture had defined itself made the local landscape an ideal ground on which to explore this new dialect,” the show’s catalogue asserts.
 “Architects in Palestine were actually building it.”